 I first read about gentle discipline when my oldest child was nearing his first birthday.
-I had practiced attachment parenting from the beginning, but hadn’t given much thought to discipline.
-I knew from my my own upbringing and my education in psychology and sociology that physical punishment was not right for our family, but I had no idea how to discipline without the use of spanking, time outs and other punitive tools.
-No one had modeled it for me and I did not know what to do instead.
+I’d practiced attachment parenting from the beginning, but hadn’t given much thought to discipline.
+I knew from my own upbringing and my education in psychology and sociology that physical punishment was not right for our family.
+Unfortunately, I had no idea how to discipline without the use of spanking, time outs, and other punitive methods.
+No one had modeled it for me and I didn’t know what to do instead.

 If you are practicing gentle discipline but worry that it might not be working, here are some things to consider before throwing in the towel.

 Sometimes parents make the mistake of equating gentle discipline with permissiveness.
-Gentle discipline doesn’t mean that you should allow your child to behave anyway he or she wants.
-You still have to tell them no when it is appropriate and guide them in the direction of healthy emotional growth.
+Gentle discipline doesn’t mean allowing your child to behave anyway he or she wants.
+You still have to tell them no when it is appropriate and guide them in the direction of healthy emotional and social growth.

 The way that you say no is what is important.
 You don’t have to yell or hit your child to get your point across.
 You don’t have to punish or shame them.
 You simply need to let them know firmly, but gently, what they should or should not be doing.